jkirkwin/OO-Design-Class-Project-Revisited/StyleDoc-A4.md

 ### Changes from Assignment#3

-The Biggest changes since last submission are the addition of Manage Rooms, Notifications, and adding Logs to the Admon Panel.
+The Biggest changes since last submission are the addition of Manage Rooms, Notifications, and adding Logs to the Admin Panel.
+With the ability to now Blacklist devices from users and that interaction with Notifications as well as the Room events and Logging, the View portion of A4 was quite cohesive.

 ### View Diagram